leonmavr/leonmavr.github.io/_posts/2026-03-22-Arena_allocation.md

 ```

-# Debugging
+## 7. Inspecting the arena

 By compiling with the `-g` flag, setting breakpoints at `arena_reset(arena)` and `arena_destroy(arena)`, we can inspect
-how the blocks have been formed and what gets allocated at each block.
-The capacity of the block is 16 and the size of each `Data` structure is 16.
+how the blocks have been filled and what block each variable gets assigned to.
+The capacity of the first block is 64 and the size of each `Data` structure is 16.
 After allocating the first two `Data` structure we occpupy 32/64 bytes, so by allocating a `void*` block of data of size 80, we would fill the head block. the `void*` gets allocated to arena `arena->next` and so on.
 After resetting the arena, we
 return to offset 0 of the head block.
-This is confirmed by `gdb`:
+This is confirmed by inspecting it with `gdb`:

 ```
 (gdb) p *(Data*)((char*)arena->base + (arena->offset - 3*sizeof(Data)))